NikitaIvanovV/atom-tic80/README.md

 1. Run `Tic80: Create Project` command
 2. Choose folder
+3. Wait for TIC-80 to open
+4. *(optional)* Run `new [js]` if you want to use a language different from Lua
-3. When TIC-80 console pops up, run `save <your-game>`
+5. Run `save <your-game>`
-4. ...
+6. ...
-5. Done!
+7. Done!

 ##### All-in-one file

 Since 0.80.0, using TIC's PRO-version, you can save cart files as code files.
-If you want to keep both code and game assets in a single file, specify extension in step 3 (e. g. `save <your-game>.lua`).
+If you want to keep both code and game assets in a single file, specify extension in step 5 (e. g. `save <your-game>.lua`).

 <!-- screenshot -->